 Hawo’s eyes moisten and she wraps her garbasar-sari around her shoulders.
 Sorrow is her constant company.
 In a low whisper, she says, “They have taken him away to kill him.”

-Life adjusts itself to its old rhythms.
+LIFE ADJUSTS itself to its old rhythms.
 Hawo relaxes a little, though she clings to Naima and the twins as if someone is constantly wrenching them from her grip.
-She watches all their movements, where they go, and what they do.
+She watches all their movements, where they go, what they do.
 She plans to visit Aideed in March when she has enough money from her tax return.
 However, two months after Aideed was taken away, the telephone rings one early morning.
 Hawo grabs it and puts it to her ear.
 When she can’t make out what the caller is saying, she rushes to Naima’s room and thrusts the phone to her.
 Five seconds pass.
 Naima’s face turns flat and ashen.
 A loud peel erupts from her lungs and fills the apartment with pain.